 Then in June 1928, a second trip produced more, including “Deep Hollow” and “When Erastus Plays His Old Kazoo,” which featured vocals by former Souders’ band-member, Walton McKinney.
 And that same Seattle expedition also captured, on June 19, 1928, the Lions Quartet singing "Sweet Genevieve" and "How Can I Leave Thee.”

 In the early decades of audio recording, some locals who harbored a desire to cut a song necessarily had to travel elsewhere to accomplish that goal due to the lack of a suitable facility in the region.
 Among those who headed off on such a quest were a popular collegiate dance band, a boogie-woogie pianist, and an early country string band.
-The first to embark on such a journey was Seattle's Jackie Souders Orchestra, which went down to San Francisco where they cut two 78rpm discs (“By The Alamo” / “Every Little Thing,” and “Kiss Me and Then Say Goodnight” / “I Never Knew What the Moonlight Could Do”) for Columbia Records on September 27, 1926.
+The first to embark on such a journey was Seattle's Jackie Souders Orchestra, which went down to San Francisco and cut two 78rpm discs (“By The Alamo” / “Every Little Thing,” and “Kiss Me and Then Say Goodnight” / “I Never Knew What the Moonlight Could Do”) for Columbia Records on September 27, 1926.

 Portland's John Keating Studios